heronoh/BLASTr/README.md

 ## Requirements

-The BLASTr package requires the NCBI-BLAST+ to be installed.
-The easiest way to perfor its installation is on the UNIX comand line.
+The BLASTr package requires the NCBI BLAST+ to be installed.
+The easiest way to perform its installation is on the UNIX command line.

 ``` bash
 #install NCBI-BLAST+